Pandemic-era temporary shelters still being used as demand persists | CBC News

 According to Carr, the city-run shelters have their strong points — they run all day so clients aren't kicked out, they are non-religious and provide lots of supports.

-In Alta Vista, the community saw relatively little effect from the unhoused clients, she said.
-The impact was focused more on the cut to recreation services while community centres were re-purposed.
+In Alta Vista, the community saw relatively little effect from people seeking shelter there, she said.
+The impact was more about the cut to recreation services while community centres were repurposed.

 City report coming later in 2023

-City staff plan to bring a report on medium- and long- term solutions to address homelessness in the second quarter of 2023.
+City staff plan to bring a report on longer-term solutions to address homelessness in April, May or June.

-This spring and summer, several permanent transitional and supporting housing options are being built — with 107 single-person units slated to open — but they will only capture a fraction of those unhoused.
+This spring and summer, several permanent transitional and supporting housing options are being built — with 107 single-person units slated to open — but they will only help a fraction of those people.